olgadet/bookdown-mlbiostatistics/docs/107-math-matrices.md

 **Aims**

-- to introduce matrix and basic vectors operations
+- to introduce matrix and basic matrices operations

 **Learning outcomes**

 - to be able to write matrices using matrix notations
 - to be able to perform simple matrix operations such as adding and multiplication
-- to be able to find reverse of the 2-dimensional matrix
+- to be able to find the reverse of the 2-dimensional matrix

 ## Matrix
 A matrix is a rectangular array of numbers e.g.